Charlotte's Life Sciences

 The Charlotte hospital community is keenly aware that workplace wellness drives a community culture of good health.
 Recently, a Drug Store News interview noted that nationwide, “A renewed focus on awareness and prevention will be a priority … as chronic diseases account for many of our healthcare issues and costs.
 Businesses and organizations from employers to insurers to retailers will institute health-and-wellness programs to encourage better health and prevention.”

 An array of diverse medical and bioscience organizations surrounds a talented medical delivery core.
-For instance:
+For instance –

-Charlotte’s OrthoCarolina, one of the nation’s leading orthopedic practices, has physicians with expertise in the areas of foot and ankle, hand, hip and knee, shoulder and elbow, spine, sports medicine and pediatrics.
+Charlotte’s OrthoCarolina, one of the nation’s most comprehensive orthopedic practices, has physicians with expertise in the areas of foot and ankle, hand, hip and knee, shoulder and elbow, spine, sports medicine and pediatrics.
 Services provided include physical therapy, MRI and post-surgical support.
-The practice has grown to include more than 125 physicians at 25 offices located throughout the Carolinas.
+The practice has grown to include more than 100 physicians and 1,000 employees at 25 offices located throughout the Carolinas.

 Dr. Daniel B. Murrey is a spine surgeon and CEO of OrthoCarolina since 2008.
 He is a member of the American Academy of Orthopaedic Surgeons, Cervical Spine Research Society and Scoliosis Research Society.
 He has a professional interest in treatment of both surgical and nonsurgical spinal disorders, cervical spine surgery, spinal deformities and disc replacement.
-Dr. Murrey is involved in teaching and training other surgeons as well as in developing new spine technologies.
+Murrey is involved in teaching and training other surgeons as well as in developing new spine technologies.

-In the fall of 2011, Becker’s Orthopedic, Spine & Pain Management Review named three OrthoCarolina doctors in its national “70 Female Orthopedic and Spine Surgeon Leaders to Know:”
+In the fall of 2011, Becker’s Orthopedic, Spine & Pain Management Review named three OrthoCarolina doctors in its national “70 Female Orthopedic and Spine Surgeon Leaders to Know”:

 Dr. Lois K. Osier is a hand and microsurgery specialist.
 She is a member of the American Academy of Orthopaedic Surgeons and has a professional interest in pediatric and congenital hand deformities.

-Dr. Erika Gantt is a hand and upper extremity specialist and a member of the American Academy of Orthopedic Surgeons and the American Society for Surgery of the Hand.
-In addition to her clinical practice, Dr. Gantt is focused on research and has published on topics such as arthroscopic shoulder surgery.
+Dr. Erika Gordon Gantt is a hand and upper extremity specialist and a member of the American Academy of Orthopedic Surgeons and the American Society for Surgery of the Hand.
+In addition to her clinical practice, Gantt is focused on research and has published on topics such as arthroscopic shoulder surgery.

-The OrthoCarolina Research Institute (OCRI) advances orthopedic healthcare and fosters scientific collaborations between OCRI, universities, hospitals, pharmaceutical companies, healthcare device manufacturers and other academic and research organizations.
+The OrthoCarolina Research Institute (OCRI) advances orthopedic health care and fosters scientific collaborations between OCRI, universities, hospitals, pharmaceutical companies, health care device manufacturers, and other academic and research organizations.

 Each year, research efforts from OCRI result in approximately 20 scientific articles being published in peer-reviewed medical journals and more than 100 presentations at national and international medical conferences and seminars.
-This outreach deepens the exposure of the Charlotte healthcare community nationwide.
+This outreach deepens the exposure of the Charlotte health care community nationwide.

-Microban was founded in 1994 by three biomedical engineers who pioneered the integration of a durable antimicrobial technology for polymers.
+Microban International was founded in 1994 by three biomedical engineers who pioneered the integration of a durable antimicrobial technology for polymers.
 The company leverages a broad portfolio of antimicrobial technologies for consumer, industrial, building, textile and medical applications.
 Microban technologies provide an added level of cleanliness for more than 1,000 products around the world by protecting them from damaging effects of bacteria, mold and mildew.

 “Our experience with a broad range of antimicrobial technologies and materials puts us in a unique position to be able to help medical device manufacturers get to market more quickly with more effective technologies,” says Dr. Ivan Ong, vice president of research and development for Microban International.

 The company has recently made significant advances in the development of antimicrobial solutions for acetal (polyoxymethylene, an engineering thermoplastic), a material commonly used in catheter tubing and connector components, which can be a source of HAIs.
 Acetals are prone to processing issues with many additives, causing chemical degradation and formaldehyde off-gassing in the final product.
 A new antimicrobial solution has been developed that is compatible with acetal and does not cause destabilization or formaldehyde generation.
-“This new work is a significant step forward and will help medical device manufacturers to offer an antimicrobial solution that is more robust and provides more consistent antimicrobial performance,” says Dr. Ong.
+“This new work is a significant step forward and will help medical device manufacturers to offer an antimicrobial solution that is more robust and provides more consistent antimicrobial performance,” says Ong.